-The count variable (row_size) contains the number of elements for each profile, and is identified by having an attribute with name "sample_dimension" whose value is the sample dimension being counted.
-It must have the profile dimension as its single dimension, and must be type integer.
+The count variable (row\size) contains the number of elements for each profile, and is identified by having an attribute with name "sample\dimension" whose value is the sample dimension being counted.
+It must have the profile dimension as its single dimension, and must have an integer type.
 The elements are associated with the profile using the same algorithm as in H.2.4.